-When the bladder needs relief, many often ignore their body’s cues for the sake of productivity or even leisure activities.
+When the bladder needs relief, the body’s cues are sometimes ignored for the sake of productivity or even leisure activities.

-“Initially, you’re training yourself to not go, but eventually the urinary distension and stretching the bladder weakens the bladder wall,” Dr. Jason Kim, clinical associate professor of urology at the Renaissance School of Medicine at Stony Brook University, New York, told The Epoch Times.
+“Initially, you’re training yourself to not go, but eventually the urinary distension and stretching the bladder weakens the bladder wall,” Dr. Jason Kim, clinical associate professor of urology at the Renaissance School of Medicine at the State University of New York at Stony Brook, told The Epoch Times.

 Understanding Your Bladder’s Function